Ephemera danica: Life cycle

 The adults mainly can be found in May–June (hence the common name of mayfly), at the end of many larval stages.
-However adults may be often present between April and November.
+Adults may be often present between April and November.
 The lifetime of adults is very short (around four days at the most), hence its genus name (Ephemera).

-Females fly on the surface of the water, dip the abdomen onto the surface and lay the eggs.
-At the end of this process females fall on to the surface and die.
+Females fly on the surface of the water and dip their abdomen onto the surface to lay eggs.
+At the end of this process, females fall onto the surface of the water and die.

 Distribution and habitat

-This species is commonly found in clear water rivers and lakes with sandy or gravel bottoms throughout Europe and the British Isles.
+This species is commonly found in clear water rivers and lakes with sandy or gravel bottoms throughout Europe, including the British Isles.